TingyiZhang/pl-mgz2labels/README.rst

 Description
 -----------

-``mgz2labels`` is a ChRIS-based application whose backbone is pl-mgz_converter:: https://github.com/FNNDSC/pl-mgz_converter.
+``mgz2labels`` is a ChRIS-based application whose backbone is pl-mgz_converter (https://github.com/FNNDSC/pl-mgz_converter).
 The input file structure is the same as pl-mgz_converter.
 The output will be 193 labels for each subject in separated folder, and 193 .npy files for each label.
-The output of this plugin is set to be used for pl-mricnn:: https://github.com/FNNDSC/pl-mricnn training.
+The output of this plugin is set to be used for pl-mricnn (https://github.com/FNNDSC/pl-mricnn) training.

 Usage